Chris10Garcia/phase-1-final-project/README.md

 ## Acquiring the Data

-- Open brewery DB is a public API that is a database of all the breweries in the US
-- To filter this massive dataset down for only NYC breweries, I:
+Open brewery DB is a public API that is a database of all the breweries in the US.
+To filter this massive dataset down for only NYC breweries, I:
 1. wrote two script files that acquires the JSON data for NY state and then to build a new file for breweries located within NYC by comparing zip codes
 2. Found a CSV file that contains NYC's zip code and the borough plus neighorhood it corresponds to
 3. Converted the [CSV file to JSON](https://www.convertcsv.com/csv-to-json.htm) so that it is easier to work with
-4. saved the file as db.json
-- This new file is then hosted on a json-server
+4. Saved the file as db.json.
+This new file is then hosted on a json-server

-- To see these script files, please navigate within the folder "other"
+To see these script files, please navigate within the folder "other"

 ## Source and Credits

 API used for this project
 - [Open Brewery DB](https://www.openbrewerydb.org/documentation)